OGR-67/CheatSheet/README.md

 #### Creating models

 [back to summary](#django)
-Create your class in the app_name/models.py file and add [fields](https://docs.djangoproject.com/en/3.2/ref/models/fields/).
-It’s important to add **str**() methods to your models, because objects’ representations are used throughout Django’s automatically-generated admin.
+Create your class in the app_name/models.py file and add [fields](https://docs.djangoproject.com/en/3.2/ref/models/fields/) It’s important to add `__str__()` methods to your models, because objects’ representations are used throughout Django’s automatically-generated admin.

 ```python
 from django.db import models